MayaUWI/Maya.UWI.github.io/README.md

 * UI and HCI Designs have been scrapped.
 New designs were created by Azel and Michael.

 * My tasks :
-	* Add functionality to course detail page- Got assigned to Christopher
+	* [ ] Add functionality to course detail page- Got assigned to Christopher
-	* Create year detail page UI- (was assigned originally to Michael) Completed
+	* [x] Create year detail page UI- (was assigned originally to Michael)
-	* Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)- Completed
+	* [x] Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)
-	* Write to sqlite- In progress- Completed(Got scrapped)
+	* [ ] Write to sqlite- In progress- Completed(Got scrapped)
-	* Access and pull from sqlite- In progress(Got scrapped)
+	* [ ] Access and pull from sqlite- In progress(Got scrapped)
-	* Update sql data and reflect in correct fields- Blocked(Got scrapped)
+	* [ ] Update sql data and reflect in correct fields- Blocked(Got scrapped)

 ### 26th October 2018
 **Work Update 2**